 - Cafe Wha? - Visit various locations like Cafe Wha, the Gaslight Cafe, the Village Gate, and the Bitter End, where musicians, poets, and comedians like Barbra Streisand, Cyndi Lauper, the Beastie Boys, Jimi Hendrix, Bob Dylan, John Belushi, Aretha Franklin, Bruce Springsteen, and Lenny Bruce began their careers.

-- Comedy Cellar - Explore the iconic venue where many of the world’s top comedians launched their careers, including Jon Stewart, Dave Chapelle, Amy Schumer, Chris Rock, and many others.
+- Comedy Cellar - Discover the iconic venue where many of the world’s top comedians launched their careers, including Jon Stewart, Dave Chapelle, Amy Schumer, Chris Rock, and many others.

-- Washington Square Park, New York - Discover the storied past of the Hotel Earle, a former bohemian haven in the heart of Greenwich Village.
-This modest hotel hosted a revolving door of writers, musicians, and artists, most famously a young Bob Dylan, who lived here during his early rise to fame.
+- Washington Square Park, New York - Explore the storied past of the Hotel Earle, a former bohemian haven nestled in the heart of Greenwich Village.
+This modest hotel hosted a revolving door of writers, musicians, and artists—most famously a young Bob Dylan, who lived here during his early rise to fame.
 From folk legends to literary icons, the Hotel Earle stood at the crossroads of artistic revolution and remains a symbol of the Village’s creative spirit.

-- Bitter End - Enter The Bitter End, Greenwich Village’s longest-running music club and a cradle of American cultural history.
+- Bitter End - Enter The Bitter End, Greenwich Village’s longest-running music club and a cornerstone of American cultural history.
 Since 1961, this iconic venue has launched the careers of legendary performers like Bob Dylan, Joni Mitchell, Billy Joel, Stevie Wonder, and Lady Gaga.
-From folk and rock to comedy and activism, The Bitter End has been a stage for revolution, where voices that shaped generations first found their sound.
+From folk and rock to comedy and activism, The Bitter End has been a stage for revolution—where voices that shaped generations first found their sound.

 - Village Walking Tour